Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 What: Formats the `.tmc` and `.tcp` files with newlines and indentation.

 Why: Makes these files readable for humans.
 Normally TwinCAT doesn't put any newlines or indentation in these files.
-Useful if you would like to have these files in source control and clearly see the differences.
+Useful if you would like to have these files in source control and see clear differences.

 `trailing-whitespace`

 What: Removes spaces and tabs at the end of lines.

 Why: Whitespace at the end of a line have no influence on code execution; you can add or remove as many as you'd like.
-However, they show up as (useless) changes if someone adds some or removes them.
+But, they show up as (useless) changes if someone adds some or removes them.

 `check-yaml`

-What: Checks that your yaml file (e.g. the `.pre-commit-config.yaml`) can actually be read by the programs that use it.
+What: Checks that programs can read your yaml file.
+For example,  the `.pre-commit-config.yaml` one.

 Why: Ensures that your yaml files do not break.

 `check-added-large-files`:

-What: prevents large files from being added to your git tree.
+What: prevents git from adding large files to its history.

 Why: To prevent your git tree from becoming huge.
 Saves time for new users when they download the repo for the first time.
 Large, non-text files, such as images or binary files usually contain no useful diffs.
 You want to commit these files using [Git LFS](https://git-lfs.github.com/).

 ## Developing your own hooks

 If you would like to develop your own hooks there are two options: local and remote repo based hooks.
-Local hooks are quite easy to setup, but can only be used in the repo where they are saved.
-On the other hand the remote based hooks can be shared across multiple projects.
+Local hooks are quite easy to setup, but they can only be used in the repo where they are saved.
+On the other hand the remote based hooks can be shared across many projects.
 [The TwinCAT hooks](https://github.com/pcdshub/pre-commit-hooks) we used earlier, is an example of a remote hook.

 You can [use many languages](https://pre-commit.com/#supported-languages) to develop your own hooks.
-Most languages require a working installation of that specific language on the system where the hooks are executed.
+Most languages need a working installation of that specific language on the system where the hooks are executed.
 The exceptions are node, python and ruby.
 For these languages no existing installation is needed.
 Hooks developed in these three languages setup their own (node, python, ruby) environment when first executed.
 On subsequent runs this environment will be reused.

 Remote hooks also need to be a valid git repo.
-That is because pre-commit will try to do a `git clone ...` of the repo url you supplied in the `.pre-commit.yaml` file when it is used.
+That is because pre-commit will try to do a `git clone ...` of the repo url you supplied in the `.pre-commit.yaml` file.
 To make a remote hook, see the [TwinCAT hooks repo](https://github.com/pcdshub/pre-commit-hooks) as an example.

 ### Local hook example

 Developing your own local hook is quite straight forward.
 I'll explain how to do it by making a hook which checks if all links on this blog start with `https`.
-If they don't, `http` will be replaced by `https`.
+If they don't, it will replace `http` by `https`.

 First I added a file called [`.pre-commit-config.yaml`](https://github.com/Roald87/roald87.github.io/blob/main/.pre-commit-config.yaml) with the following content.
 See the comments for their meaning.